branden-chaisorn/ChatMatch/README.md

     because of it's long running support and ease of use.
 There are a couple of different ways to perform the grab, an inefficient way would be loading a WebView and now showing it, but Jsoup is easy to use and has a clean way of retrieving a page's title.
-Ideally I would like to use a library that had better error handling.
+Ideally I would like to use a library that had better error handling as well as better mockablility, and efficiency (so a whole page wouldn't have to be loaded before use)
 - Anko
     - Anko was used because it's simply a library that makes Kotlin more readable and concise without making things too obscure.
-Specficially the doAsync coroutine made the code more readable.
+Specifically the doAsync coroutine made the code more readable.
 - Dagger 2
     - In this case, the decision to use Dagger 2 was purely to make our MainActivity more readable